Qorvo/qpg-openthread/README.md

 This repository contains the specific files needed to enable Thread on Qorvo platforms.

-Example applications and build instructionss for each of our platforms can be found [below](#supported-platforms).
+Example applications and build instructions for each of our platforms can be found [below](#supported-platforms).

 ## License file